 Choose whether to record time codes giving the hour, minute, second, and frame number for each frame when shooting videos.
-Time codes are available only with videos recorded in MOV format.
+Time codes are not included in videos shot with [H.264 8-bit (MP4)] selected for [Video file type] in the video recording menu.